10 African Countries With the Most Number of Universities

 These countries simultaneously raised their rates of participation in higher education.
 Indeed, the countries that benefited most from integration with the world economy achieved the most marked increases in educational levels.

 Besides, there is growing evidence that university education, through its role in empowering domestic constituencies, building institutions, and nurturing favorable regulatory frameworks and governance structures, is vital to a country’s efforts.
-This is to increase social capital and to promote social cohesion, which is proving to be an essential determinant of economic growth and development.
+This is to increase social capital and promote social cohesion, which is proving to be an essential determinant of economic growth and development.

-Benefits of Studying in an African University
+Benefits of Studying at an African University

-Often those studying in Africa will experience an entirely new way of teaching.
+Often, those studying in Africa will experience an entirely new way of teaching.
 This can be daunting, but it will also open your mind to new ways of learning.

-• Opportunity to Create unforgettable experiences
+2. It is an Opportunity to create unforgettable experiences

-• African Degrees are well respected It
+3. African degrees are well respected.
+It

-• Opportunity to discover unique ideas and opportunities
+4. Opportunity to discover unique ideas and opportunities

 Most of the successful businesses in Africa and Asia were set up by people who gained international exposure and education.
 Econet, Celtel, IrokoTv, Jumia, and more.
 By studying in Africa, if you are curious, you may stumble on new ways to solve a problem back home.

-• Opportunity to Learn a new language
+5. Opportunity to Learn a New Language

-Studying in a country that speaks a different official language as yours is among the best ways to learn or brush up a new language.
+Studying in a country that speaks a different official language than yours is among the best ways to learn or brush up on a new language.
 Imagine being about to communicate in German, French, or Mandarin.
 That could come in handy along your career path.
 Africa is diverse when it comes to languages.
 All you have to do is pick the ones that interest you the most.

 This, of course, depends on where you study in Africa.
 However, if you choose a location in many parts of continental Europe, Asia, and Latin America, you will find it is not possible to study at a highly reputed university without getting into debt.

-• Enjoy international student discounts
+10. Enjoy international student discounts.

-• Opportunity to make lifelong friends
+11. Opportunity to make lifelong friends

 As you observe and learn why people from different cultures do things the way they do, your emotional intelligence develops.
 You will learn to be less judgmental.

-• Opportunity to become spontaneous and adventurous
+13. Opportunity to become spontaneous and adventurous

 Being in a foreign environment ignites your adventurous nature.
 You tend to want to explore your new environment.
-Open your mind up to new experiences and sights and learn a great deal while having some fun.
+Open your mind up to new experiences and sights, and learn a great deal while having some fun.

-• Opportunity to explore with your spare time
+14. Opportunity to explore with your spare time

 In between lectures and lab sessions, studying Africa should leave you with plenty of time to explore.
 Whether you are one for visiting iconic landmarks, trying new foods, or bartering at local markets, there is bound to be a better way of spending your time than scrolling through Facebook!

-Tertiary education and research have been given more stress than in previous education statements, reflecting continental realization of their importance to growth and development.
+Tertiary education and research have been given more stress than in previous education statements, reflecting the continental realization of their importance to growth and development.

 The Continental Education Strategy for Africa 2016-2025, or CESA 16-25, is driven by a desire to achieve quality education and training that provides the continent with “efficient human resources adapted to African core values and therefore able to achieve the vision and ambitions of the African Union.”